open-contracting/kingfisher-process/docs/index.rst

 Typical usage
 -------------

 Kingfisher Process receives OCDS data either from Kingfisher Collect or the :ref:`cli-load` command.
-Data is stored in a PostgreSQL database and organized into "collections," as described in :doc:`database`.
+Data is stored in a PostgreSQL database and organized into :doc:`collections<database>`.

-The base collection can be tranformed into new collections: either by upgrading from OCDS 1.0 to 1.1 or by creating compiled releases.
-The base collection can also be checked for structural errors, using the same library as the `OCDS Data Review Tool <https://review.standard.open-contracting.org>`__.
-See the documentation for `Kingfisher Collect <https://kingfisher-collect.readthedocs.io/en/latest/kingfisher_process.html>`__ and the :ref:`cli-load` command for details.
+The original collection can be tranformed into new collections: either by upgrading from OCDS 1.0 to 1.1 or by creating compiled releases.
+The original collection can also be checked for structural errors, using the same library as the `OCDS Data Review Tool <https://review.standard.open-contracting.org>`__.
+For instructions, see the documentation for `Kingfisher Collect <https://kingfisher-collect.readthedocs.io/en/latest/kingfisher_process.html>`__ and the :ref:`cli-load` command.

 .. toctree::
    :maxdepth: 2